 The benefits

-Many benefits come along with cross-docking; some are:
+Many benefits come along with cross docking; some are:

 - The amount of storage space saved.
-Although an area must be reserved in the facility allocated to the products, cross-docking frees up core storage space.
+Although an area must be reserved in the cross dock facility allocated to the products, cross-docking frees up core storage space.
 The protected space, as a result, benefits inventory cost savings too.

 - The number of operations/ handling of loads is significantly reduced: unloading, quality control, order conditioning, and dispatch of goods are maintained.
 However, the middle operation tasks have been removed, which means less risk of damaging the goods.